mongodb/mongo-go-driver/x/mongo/driver/DESIGN.md

 batch split write commands, such as insert.
 The type itself is heavily documented, so reading the code and comments together should provide an understanding of how the type works.

 This type is not meant to be used directly by callers.
-Instead an wrapping type should be defined using the IDL and an implementation generated using `operationgen`.
+Instead a wrapping type should be defined using the IDL.